 Configure impact analysis

-Impact analysis is a Continuous Delivery for Puppet Enterprise (PE) tool that lets you see the potential impact that new Puppet code will have on your PE-managed infrastructure, even before the new code is merged.
-When you add impact analysis to a control repo's pipeline, Continuous Delivery for PE automatically generates a report on every proposed code change to that control repo.
+Impact analysis is a Continuous Delivery for Puppet Enterprise (PE) tool that shows you the potential impact that new Puppet code can have on your PE-managed infrastructure, without actually merging the new code.
+When you add impact analysis to a control/module repo's pipeline, Continuous Delivery for PE automatically generates a report on every proposed code change to that repo.

-In order to use impact analysis, you must set the destination server for impact
+To configure impact analysis, you must set the destination server for impact analysis

 Set the impact analysis destination

-When a new PE instance is integrated with Continuous Delivery for PE, by default impact analysis tasks are automatically configured to run on the primary server.
-In many cases, it's better to set the impact analysis task destination to a different server, such as a compiler or load balancer, to preserve the primary server's compile capacity.
+When you integrate a new Puppet Enterprise (PE) instance with Continuous Delivery for PE, impact analysis tasks are automatically configured to run on the primary server.
+In many cases, it's better to change the impact analysis task destination to a different server, such as a compiler or load balancer, to preserve the primary server's compile capacity.

 - Best: A load balancer managing a pool of compilers.

 - Good: An individual compiler dedicated to impact analysis tasks.

 For small installations only: The PE